You do not need a referral to see a psychologist.

 Your referral is valid for the number of sessions shown on the referral.
 After you have completed those sessions, you will need to return to your GP for another referral.
 Your psychologist is required by Medicare to send your GP a short report on your treatment progress at the end of each referral.
 Please discuss with your psychologist if there is any information you do not wish your GP to know.
 It is useful to continue to see the GP that prepared your Mental Health Treatment Plan, as they will be the one who will receive your psychologist’s report.
 Your GP may provide you with a referral for another 6 or 4 sessions.

 PLEASE NOTE: Medicare only allows you to claim a rebate for a maximum 10 sessions per calendar year.
-If you have unused services at the end of the calendar year, you may use these in the next calendar year without a new referral.
+If you have unused services at the end of the calendar year, you will not be able to use these in the next year.